Livingstone College will require COVID-19 vaccinations this fall - Salisbury Post

 The announcement was made internally to the college on Monday via a letter from President Jimmy Jenkins.

 The college is hosting additional on-campus vaccination clinics for staff and students on Thursday and Friday.
-The clinics are being run by Gastonia-based Ottendorf Laboratories, which the college holds majority ownership in,
+The clinics are being run by Gastonia-based Ottendorf Laboratories, which the college holds majority ownership in.

 Davis said the vaccine should not just be available; it should be accessible.